strangerism/SEALs/README.md

 ## End User

 The end user will only need to install **SEALs** main module and one or more config modules.
-This will allow to see seals that are defined in the configs module.
+This will allow to enable seals in the game weapons icons, that are defined in the configs module.

 ![end_user](doc/images/end_user.png)